 Not everyone is looking to move their entire household to the South.
 There are lots of people who choose Southern states as their temporary residence for the winter months.

-While some, with the first breath of winter, switch their hibernate mode on, snowbirds pick up their belongings and flee to warmer places.
+While some, with the first breath of winter, switch the “hibernate mode” on, snowbirds pick up their belongings and flee to warmer places.
 Since snowbirds are not looking for a permanent change of home due to economic reasons, their moving patterns are slightly different.
 Florida, Arizona, Texas, and Southern California are considered the most popular snowbird destinations.

 Many think that the snowbird lifestyle is for the rich and famous.
 But today, a variety of accommodations in every price bracket allows many people to live the snowbird dream.

 Also, many businesses and retailers in popular snowbird destinations offer employment positions for people available only in winter.
-Some require only a short-term commitment, and many are part time.
-So, rental car whether someone is looking to work just for fun or supplement their main income, the employment opportunity is there.
+Some require only a short-term commitment, and many are part-time.
+So whether someone is looking to work just for fun or supplement their main income, the employment opportunity is there.

 Moving South and taking your car with you